xcsp3team/PyCSP3-models/academic/Domino/README.md

   a pair (n,d), where n is the number of variables and d the size of the domain

 ## Model
-  There are two variants: a main one and a variant 'table" with constraints in extension.
+  There are two variants: a main one and a variant 'table' with constraints in extension.

   constraints: [AllEqual](http://pycsp.org/documentation/constraints/AllEqual), [Table](http://pycsp.org/documentation/constraints/Table)